yrmj/euler-ls/README.md

 # euler-ls
-Some Project Euler problems in LiveScript.
+Some Project Euler problems in LiveScript + prelude.ls